RYGhub/royalnet/README.md

 # royalbot
-A Telegram bot for our private gaming community.
+A Telegram bot for the Royal Games community.

-Also, the worst code I've ever written.

 ## Features
 * Fun messages for the chat!